Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Estimates for illustrative purposes.
 Actual payouts vary by insurer, item condition, and policy terms.

-As you can see, the older the item, the wider the gap between what an ACV policy pays and what it actually costs to replace the item.
-A 15-year-old roof under an ACV policy could receive a payout that barely covers a fraction of the true replacement cost.
+As you can see, the older the item, the wider the gap between what an ACV policy pays and what it actually costs to replace.
+A 15-year-old roof under an ACV policy could receive a payout that barely covers a third of the true 2026 replacement cost.
+For a deeper dive into how depreciation schedules work, see our ACV home insurance breakdown.

 State Farm logo